People & Planet: Organisation

 People & Planet is Britain's largest student network campaigning on global poverty, human rights, and the environment.
 The network has over 2,000 active members at 50 universities and 79 schools and colleges across the UK.

 People & Planet groups are autonomous and there is no formal membership system.
 The organisation is overseen by a Board of Trustees, the majority of whom are student members elected by the network.
 The support office, based in Oxford, provides training, outreach and resources to support groups and campaigns.

 People & Planet is funded primarily by grants from trusts and foundations.
 People & Planet has a Fundraising and Activist Network allowing members to make regular monthly donations that provide invaluable unrestricted income to support the organisation's work.

 History

 The organisation was founded in 1969 as Third World First by a group of students at Oxford University, supported by NGOs including Oxfam.
 In 1997, the network voted to change the name to People & Planet.

-Third World First was instrumental in setting up the magazine, The Internationalist which was later reincarnated as the now popular activist-magazine, The New Internationalist.
+Third World First was instrumental in setting up the magazine, The Internationalist which was later reincarnated as the now popular activist-magazine, New Internationalist.